“You should never make a decision the day before your period.” ~ Miranda J. Barrett

 My psychiatrist agreed that sorting out my PMDD should be a priority due to the level of disruption is was causing to my life and thought the Mirena was worth trying before we looked at any medication changes.

-The GP, after my periods didn’t become noticeably less awesome after I started treatment for an under active thyroid, agreed that the Mirena would be the best option for me.
+My GP, after my periods didn’t become noticeably less awful after I started treatment for an under active thyroid, agreed that the Mirena would be the best option for me.

 The appointment took about eight weeks to come through because I wanted it done by my GP.
 I could have had it done sooner if I’d been willing to go to my local sexual health clinic, but it was important to me that it was fitted by someone I was familiar with.